alexlangberg/node-miningcompany/README.md

 - [krawler](https://www.npmjs.org/package/krawler) - the actual scraping is performed by krawler.
 - [goldwasher](https://www.npmjs.org/package/goldwasher) - goldwasher can optionally be used to extract links and meta data.

-Everything is built around real mining terminology to give the different functionalities a more comprehensible semantic meanings.
-This makes it easier to understand what is going on in the module.
+Everything is built around mining terminology.
+This (hopefully) makes it easier to understand what is going on in the module.
 As such, the most commonly used and important objects are:

-- *maps* - an array of JSON objects that each define at minimum a url to scrape and a target (jQuery selector)
+- *maps* - an array of JSON objects that each define at minimum a url to scrape and a target (jQuery selector) for goldwasher.
+Additional parameters (such as filters) for goldwasher can be passed in here.
 - *options* - options for miningcompany, krawler and goldwasher.
 - *cart* - a collection of results from scraping one of the maps.
 - *gold* - if you choose to enable goldwasher, every cart will have an array of goldwasher results added as a property with this name.

-1. When you call ```open()``` on the instantiated miningcompany, it will start up a *scheduler*.
+1. When you call ```open()``` on an instantiated miningcompany, it will start up a *scheduler*.
 2. Every time the *scheduler* reaches a scheduled point in time, it will fire a new *trip*.
 3. On every *trip*, all the *maps* will be *mined* and for each, a *cart* of results (and eventual errors) will be returned.
 4. Each *cart* is full of *gold* (and the DOM, in case you want to target something manually with [cheerio](https://www.npmjs.org/package/cheerio).